Internal FCC Report Shows Republican Net Neutrality Narrative Is False - Slashdot

 dickish behavior by banks->economic collapse because of it-> regulation of banks to prevent dickish behavior-> de-regulation of banks -> dickish behavior by banks -> economic collapse.... wash rinse repeat...

 Though our next economic collapse is because of dickship behavior on the part of congress....
-(I'd blame the president for signing the bill into law, but we all know he can't be expected to read or understand a bill put on his de
+(I'd blame the president for signing the bill into law, but we all know he can't be expected to read or understand a bill put on his desk to sign, congress should know that doubly well.)

 Good points.
 It was really the whole shakedown of content providers like Netflix and others for daring to make money selling content to Verizon and Comcast customers that was the impetus... as-if those customers that were paying Verizon, Comcast and Netflix somehow needed to be protected by the ISPs from accessing the content they paid for without paying for bandwidth twice.